5 examples of account based marketing done right

 1. GumGum

-The decision makers you’re trying to reach aren’t looking for signs that you really get them on a deep intellectual level.
+The decision-makers you’re trying to reach aren’t looking for signs that you really get them on a deep intellectual level.
 This is the perfect opportunity to go for the big, attention-grabbing gesture.
-It’s also a chance to show the kind of perceptiveness and attention to detail they can expect from you, once you’re delivering on projects they pay you for.
+It’s also a chance to show the kind of perceptiveness and attention to detail they can expect from you once you deliver on projects they pay you for.

 GumGum set the gold standard for personalized ABM marketing in their efforts to land T-Mobile as a client.
 T-Mobile CEO John Legere is very active online on social media, which helped GumGum get a sense of his personality and his likes.
 They learned that he’s a huge fan of Batman.